0W Motor Oil and Viscosity FAQs

 The only exception is SAE 0W-16 motor oils.
 0W-16 grade oils are specifically designed for engines requiring this viscosity grade and is not suitable for SAE 5W-20 or thicker oil grades.

-Within the past decade, original equipment manufacturers (OEMs) have been tasked to meet the legislated regulations for better fuel economy and lowered emissions OEMs have made huge strides by reducing engine size and maintain horsepower performance through the introduction of smaller Turbocharged Gasoline Direct Injection engines (TGDI) and operating on thinner viscosity grades.
+Within the past decade, original equipment manufacturers (OEMs) have been tasked to meet the legislated regulations for better fuel economy.
+OEMs have made huge strides by reducing engine size and maintaining horsepower performance through the introduction of smaller Turbocharged Gasoline Direct Injection engines (TGDI) and operating on thinner viscosity grades.

 The push for SAE 0W-20 and SAE 0W-16 motor oils grades has helped OEMs achieve some of those fuel economy and emission targets.